Use the Standard Syntax for More Advanced Searches

 Hidden Data and Annotations

-• hiddendata::<hiddendata_terms> finds the following types of hidden data: Excel_Hidden_Columns, Excel_Hidden_Rows, Excel_Hidden_Worksheets, Excel_VeryHidden_Worksheets, Powerpoint_Hidden_Slides,and Word_Hidden_Text.
+• hiddendata::<hiddendata_terms> searches the following types of hidden data: Excel_Hidden_Columns, Excel_Hidden_Rows, Excel_Hidden_Worksheets, Excel_VeryHidden_Worksheets, Powerpoint_Hidden_Slides,and Word_Hidden_Text.

 Examples: